Nick-Son/portfolio/readme.md

 ## Future Implementation | To do list
 At time of wrting I have tried to incorporate 'Scrollify' a jQuery plugin that allows site scrolling to be customised and alow smooth snaps to sections.
 As I wanted users to view each section in its entirety, one at a time, and not to experience two halves of two different sectiions, "scrollify" seemed like a perfect solution to that problem.

 Other additions I would like to make is to improve overall responsiveness, improve the navigation experience, have the content better formated, and perhaps incorporate some subtle animations throughout the site.
+In the comming weeks, I intend to start a blog about my coding journey, and will include a link on my site.

 ### Links
 ---